Qyuzet/campus-circle-hatchery/docs/PWA_SETUP.md

 ```

 ### Detection Logic

 The app detects PWA mode using:

 1. `window.matchMedia("(display-mode: standalone)").matches`
 2. `window.navigator.standalone` (iOS)
 3. URL parameter `?source=pwa`

+### Serverless Compatibility

+The service worker runs entirely on the client side, so it works perfectly with:

+- Vercel (serverless functions)
+- Netlify
+- AWS Lambda
+- Any serverless platform

+The service worker does NOT run on the server, it runs in the user's browser and caches responses from your serverless API routes.

 ## User Experience

 ### First Time User (PWA)

 1. Opens installed app
 2. Sees login page
 3. Logs in
 4. Redirected to dashboard

 ### Returning User (PWA)

 1. Opens installed app
 2. Automatically redirected to dashboard
 3. No landing page shown

 ### Browser User

 1. Visits website
 2. Sees landing page
 3. Can browse normally